Skip to content

 Notice anything?
 There’s almost no cushion there.
 If your ARV estimate is off by 5%, there goes half your profit.
 If your renovation runs 20% over budget (which happens constantly), you’re now working for free or losing money.

 The 70% rule isn’t conservative—it’s realistic.
 It accounts for the fact that estimates are never perfect and surprises always happen.
+If you want proof, read about the lessons learned from 30 real flip deals — the investors who stuck to this rule came out ahead.

 Getting Your ARV Right